-What is the Cost Performance Index (CPI) in Project Management?
+Why is the Cost Performance Index (CPI) important in Project Management?

 Yet, interpreting its value isn’t always straightforward.
 Does a CPI of 0.90 always signal poor project health?
 Not necessarily.
 Let’s delve deeper into the essence of the Cost Performance Index and its pivotal role in project evaluation.